 HDD: Western Digital Blue 2TB

-All of these components wouldn’t be able to do much if you don’t have anything to store your streaming videos and software on.
+All of these components wouldn’t be able to do much if you don’t have anything to store your streaming videos.
 You could go for Western Digital’s Blue 2TB hard drive.
-It’s not the fastest drive out there, but it should last a good while and 2TB can accommodate quite a lot of large files.
+It’s not the fastest drive out there, but it should last a good while and 2TB can accommodate quite a lot of large video files.
 As an added bonus, you also get the Acronis True Image cloning software which may come in handy for backups.

 You’ll need somewhere to house all of these components.
-It’s not all about the looks here – you’ll want one that can accommodate your motherboard and GPU, and give you ample room for cooling and cable management.
-DeepCool’s MATREXX 55 is our recommendation – it’s compact, looks great, and has a lot of cooling configuration options as well.
-The tempered glass side panel and the front panel allow you to show off your build as well, and you get an RGB lighting strip at the front, too.
-It’s an excellent budget case that works really well.
+It’s not all about the looks here – you’ll want a case that can accommodate your motherboard and GPU, and give you ample room for cooling and cable management.
+Cooler Master’s MasterBox Q300L is our recommendation – it’s compact, looks great, and has a lot of cooling configuration options as well.
+The glass side panel will allow you to show off your build as well.
+This an excellent budget case that works really well and won’t take up much space which is ideal for a dedicated streaming PC.

-The GPU we mentioned above requires an at least 300W power supply, but we do need to take into account all the other components as well.
-Therefore, EVGA’s 500W PSU is our recommendation.
+The Thermaltake Smart 500W 80+ White Certified Power Supply is our recommendation.
 It has an 80 PLUS White certification, which guarantees 80% efficiency, or higher, under typical loads.

 Capture Card: Elgato Game Capture HD60 Pro